AECOM (ACM)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, AECOM’s ROIC has increased.
-This is a good sign, and if its returns keep rising, there’s a chance it could evolve into an investable business.
+Fortunately, AECOM’s has increased over the last few years.
+This is a good sign, and we hope the company can keep improving.

 10. Balance Sheet Assessment